Lent, Holy Week & Easter Schedules

 Parish Lenten & Easter Celebrations

 JOIN US!
-Peter Cottontail will once again be gracing our fields with hundreds of eggs for Fr.
+Peter Cottontail will once again be gracing our fields (or gym!) with hundreds of eggs for Fr.
 Buckley's Annual Egg Hunt!
 All parishioners ages 0-13 are encouraged to attend!
-Bring your basket & meet us on Saturday, April 12th.
+Bring your basket & meet us on Saturday, March 28th.
 The egg hunt will begin at 11:00AM (and probably be over by 11:15AM!).
 Hunt is held rain, snow or sunshine - so dress for the weather!
 Boots & coats always encouraged.
 See you there!

 Blessing of the Easter Foods